 Step 2.
 Add system user and group for Prometheus.

-Run the command below to create prometheus system user and group:
+Run the command below to create Prometheus system user and group:

 useradd -M -r -s /bin/false prometheus

 Step 3.
-Create data directory for Prometheus.
+Create a data directory for Prometheus.

 Create a directory that will be used to store Prometheus data: